 8) Listen To The Buskers At Circular Quay

-Sydney sightseeing isn’t complete without a visit to the Circular Quay at the heart of the Sydney Harbour.
+Sydney sightseeing isn’t complete without a visit to the Circular Quay at the heart of Sydney Harbour.

 Circular Quay holds the title for being Sydney’s most Instagrammed place.